admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

 This note is a kind of summary note of **Python: Design patterns** given by Jungwoo Ryoo in [LinkedIn Learning](https://www.linkedin.com/learning/python-design-patterns).
+More details information and example can be found in [tutorialspoint](https://www.tutorialspoint.com/python_design_patterns/index.htm).

 # Understanding Design Pattern